 War on Terror Costs Summary Table (in billions)

 President Obama campaigned on defense reduction.
 He even dropped the phrase "War on Terror."
-He received the Nobel Peace Prize for pulling troops out of Iraq in 2011.
-But his spending on the Iraq and Afghanistan wars still totaled $807 billion.
-That's 30 percent less than President Bush's expenditure.
-For more, see Bush vs. Obama Economic Policies.
+But his spending on the Iraq and Afghanistan wars still totaled $807.6 billion from FY 2010–2017.
+That's only 7.2% less than President Bush's expenditure.

 President Trump campaigned on increasing defense spending.
-He added $30 billion to the FY 2017 budget.
-His FY 2018 budget will add another $127 billion to the War on Terror, for a total of $157 billion.
+He added $30 billion to Obama's FY 2017 budget.
+Including his 2021 projected budget of $68.3 billion in OCO, Trump's total War on Terror spending over his four-year term was $366.8 billion.

 Effect on the U.S. Economy

 The real cost of the War on Terror is not just what it has added to the debt.
 It's also the lost jobs that those funds could have created.
-Every $1 billion spent on defense creates 8,555 jobs and adds $565 million to the economy.
-That same $1 billion given to you as a tax cut would have stimulated enough demand to create 10,779 jobs and put $505 million into the economy as retail spending. $1 billion in education spending adds $1.3 billion to the economy and creates 17,687 jobs.
+By some estimates, every $1 billion spent on defense creates 8,555 jobs and adds $565 million to the economy.
+That same $1 billion given to you as a tax cut would have stimulated enough demand to create 10,779 jobs and put $505 million into the economy as retail spending.
+And $1 billion in education spending could add $1.3 billion to the economy and create 17,687 jobs.

-That $2.1 trillion spent on the War on Terror created 18 million jobs.
-But if it had gone toward education instead, it would have created almost 38 million jobs.
-That would have helped end the recession sooner.
+Using this model, the $2 trillion spent on the War on Terror created 17 million jobs and added over $1.1 trillion to the economy.
+But if it had gone toward education instead, it would have created over 35 million jobs.
+It would have added $2.6 trillion to the economy.